FintechLabZ/SHRK-RoadMap/White Paper.md

  WHAT IS $SHRK ?
 A Vehicle to the the First Quantum Fintech Ecosystem

-$SHRK will be the native token for Shark Capital Global Company
+$SHRK will be the native Token for Shark Capital Global Company

 * * *  $SHRK Is RARE  * * *
 The First Hybrid Electronic Tamper proof Asset*